 Making a difference is hard-wired in your DNA.
 So what can you do?

-The key is to shift from being a crusader to being a conduit.
+The key is to shift from being a crusader to being a conduit; a catalyst.

 Sometimes you might be the catalyst for change, if it’s your idea, but that still doesn’t mean you have to put it into action.
 For years, you’ve modelled how to create positive waves of change, and part of being a leader is to support your team members in developing those skills, rather than taking it all upon yourself, even if you’re running an inner-perfectionist streak.